US releases confidential Trump report on foreign auto threat | ExBulletin

 Trump threatened but never imposed tariffs of up to 25% on imported cars or auto parts.
 Automakers said the tariffs would result in the loss of hundreds of thousands of auto jobs, raise vehicle prices and threaten industry spending on self-driving cars.

-The 116-page report says research and spending by the largest foreign automakers reflects de facto subsidies in their home markets, citing Volkswagen AG and Toyota Motor Corp.
+The 116-page report says research and spending by the largest foreign automakers reflects de facto subsidies in their home markets, citing Volkswagen AG (VOWG_p.DE) and Toyota Motor Corp (7203.T).

 “The significant import penetration over the past three decades has severely weakened the US auto industry,” the report says.